 If you are experiencing signs or symptoms of COVID-19 and feel you need to be seen by a physician, please CALL the office or location IN ADVANCE.

 If you believe you may have COVID-19, please consider using IU Health's free virtual clinic for screening of your symptoms.
 The link can be found here.

 If immediate emergency care is needed, call 911 and tell the dispatcher you may have COVID-19.

 Current Visitor Restrictions & Guidelines

-For the protection and safety of our patients, team members and the community, we have made the decision to implement the following advanced visitor restrictions until further notice:
+For the protection and safety of our patients, team members and the community, we will continue to limit visitors and closely adhere to the below guidelines until further notice.